 The ever-changing consumer needs and wants make business trends come and go.
 This year, one major trend shows technology taking over business landscapes.
 Because of this, the need for software developers and tech entrepreneurs in the business world have rapidly increased.
 Marketing has also delved into a more personal and customized approach when it comes to engaging with customers.
-Know more about these major business trends to keep up with this 2018.
+Know more about these trends shaping businesses this 2018.

 Photo via freepik.com

-Cloud computing is the practice of storing, managing, and processing data online rather than on a local computer.
-Organisations opt to move to cloud because of increased productivity, efficiency, scalability, and mobility among many others.
+One of the major trends shaping businesses this year, Cloud computing is the practice of storing, managing, and processing data online rather than on a local computer.
+Organisations opt to move to the cloud because of increased productivity, efficiency, scalability, and mobility among many others.
 A survey by Frost & Sullivan revealed that organisations saw a 400% return on investment with cloud collaboration technology.
 With cloud infrastructure as a service (IaaS) becoming the fastest-growing segment of the market, cloud computing is predicted to grow up to $200 billion this 2018 as more firms continue to migrate to cloud services.

 Information and Data Security